dbuezas/ng-cardboard/README.md

 - `gulp add:directive -n name`

 # TODO
+- [ ] make a propper documentation of each directive
 - [ ] extract vr-modules to allow easy integration in existing programs
 - [ ] upload to bower
 - [ ] Replace vr-audio implementation to use THREE.js own implementation